 This isn't a card that you would depend on in any competitive Constructed format.
 Indeed, it saw little to no Standard play.
 It's just not a very good card in the early game.
 Even with Black's ability to produce a ton of mana quickly with cards like Nykthos, Shine to Nyx, this simply wasn't efficient enough to make it.

 In Commander, however, life total really is the only limit to how good this card can be.
 Black decks in that format have ways to gain life back very quickly.
-Mono-Black decks also run Gray Merchant of Asphodel, which gains you life and makes your opponent lose life; that makes casting this seem a lott less deadly.
+Mono-Black decks also run Gray Merchant of Asphodel, which gains you life and makes your opponent lose life; that makes casting this seem a lot less deadly.
 But the deck that likes this card the most is Nekusar, the Mindrazer.
 That is a deck already focused on making people draw lots of cards and lose lots of life.
 So, not only can this Pact draw you cards, but it can deal double damage to an opponent.
+Edgar Markov is also a fan of this card.

 Overall, Damnable Pact is a decent Black draw card, and one that can actually win you a game by draining your opponent of their final few life points for the cost of some worthless cards.